emmanuelalo52/LLaMA-3.2-Multimodal/README.md

 # MLLAMA using LLAMA 3.2 VLM configuration and Siglip

 > A thorough, practical, and implementation-focused README for the multimodal codebase including the Siglip vision transformer, Llama-style language model, and the image processing utilities.
-This file documents the files you provided, explains APIs, gives examples, and suggests training/debugging guidance.
+This repository explains APIs, gives examples, and suggests training/debugging guidance.

 ---
 ## Table of contents